kkmarv/PyWebTranslator/README.md

 ## Disclaimer

 The people behind [DeepL](https://www.deepl.com/translator) offer the best online translation available by far and so its commercial use comes at a small price.
-And using a web scraper isn't exactly in accordance with the terms of us of DeepL or any other service.
+And using a web scraper isn't exactly in accordance with their terms of use or any other service.

-**So please consider this Repository as educational purpose only.**
+**So please consider this repository as educational purpose only.**

 ## Minimal working example